 Sure it’s Christmas themed, but this spooky movie will be the perfect complement to your Halloween movie party.

 Wallace and his ever-loyal dog and companion, Gromit, run a humane pest control business.
 A mysterious creature is destroying the town’s vegetable crops ahead of the annual vegetable-growing contest.
-It sounds like a job for Wallace and Gromit.
+It sounds like a job for Wallace & Gromit.

 12. Frankenstein, Prime Video (1931)